mitkotak/mitkotak.github.io/_pages/about.md

 profile:
   align: right
-  image: profile_chicago.jpg
+  image_circular: profile_squirrel.jpeg
   address:

-news: true  # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---